-Analysts configure their signatures with one function chosen from the static set of sanitization functions offered by XSnare (Section III-B).
+Analysts configure their signatures with one function chosen from the static set of sanitization functions offered by XSnare (Subsection 3.2).
 These functions inoculate potentially malicious injections based on the DOM context surrounding the injection.
 The goal of signatures is to provide such sanitization, ideally without "breaking" the user experience of the page.
-The default function preset is DOMPurify's [7] default configuration, which takes care of common sanitization needs [27].
+The default function preset is DOMPurify's [7] default configuration, which takes care of common sanitization needs [29].
 However, DOMPurify's defaults can be unnecessarily restrictive, or not restrictive enough, in which case the other sanitization methods are preferable.

 We considered allowing arbitrary sanitization code in signatures.
 While it would open complex sanitization possibilities, we have decided against it, principally for security reasons.
 The minimal set of functions we settled on also sufficed to express all of the signatures defined for this paper.
+See Appendix A for more details.

-F. Browser Extension
+2.6 Browser Extension